Patient- and caregiver-reported priorities to inform clinical care, research, and therapeutic development

 Overview

 Traditional clinical and research frameworks in CP have focused on tumor control and endocrine outcomes.
-There is increasing recognition among regulators, researchers, and patient advocacy organizations that patient-reported outcomes are essential to understanding disease burden and guiding innovation.
+There is increasing recognition among regulators, researchers, and patient advocacy organizations that patient-reported lived[NK1] experiences and perspectives are essential to understanding disease burden and guiding innovation.

 The objective of this study was to: